 Andrew Garton is an independent filmmaker, musician and writer with a background in community access media.
 After a decade of music-making in the 1980s, his interest in participatory democracy and the distribution of chemical-free food led him to co-establishing Pegasus Networks, a pre-internet service throughout Australia, the Pacific Islands and Southeast Asia.
 Pegasus Networks, launched in 1989, was about providing the means to share information with some of the most marginalised communities in the region.

-Andrew has a Master of Arts in Interactive Media and is an Adjunct Industry Fellow, Media and Communication, Swinburne University of Technology and an independent member of the Association for Progressive Communications.
+Andrew has a Master of Arts in Interactive Media, is an Adjunct Industry Fellow, Media and Communication, Swinburne University of Technology and an independent member of the Association for Progressive Communications.
 He directs Secession Films and co-manages Secession Records.
 Andrew lives in the rural outskirts of Melbourne exploring his interests in probiotics and regenerative agriculture.

 Photo by Jimmie James Wright, 2017